pokepark/PokemonQuestBot/README.md

 Example input to delete the gym address: `/stopaddress 34, reset`

+### Command: /stopgps

+The bot will set the gps coordinates of a pokestop to your input.
+The id of the pokestop is required.

+Example input: `/stopgps 34, 52.5145434,13.3501189`

 ### Command: /deletestop

 Delete a pokestop from the database.
 The full name or at least a part of the name of the pokestop is required.
 Select a pokestop and confirm the deletion to remove it from the database.